wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 <hr />

-1. How do you determine what your <strong>operational priorities</strong> are?
+1. How do you determine what <strong>operational priorities</strong> are?

    * <strong>Evaluate external customer needs</strong> - Involve key stakeholders, including business, development, and operations teams, to determine where to focus efforts on external customer needs.
-This will ensure that you have a thorough understanding of the operations support that is required to achieve your desired business outcomes.
+This will ensure that you have a thorough understanding of the operations support that is required to achieve desired business outcomes.

    * <strong>Evaluate internal customer needs</strong> - Involve key stakeholders, including business, development, and operations teams, when determining where to focus efforts on internal customer needs.
 This will ensure that you have a thorough understanding of the operations support that is required to achieve business outcomes.

-   * <strong>Evaluate governance requirements</strong> - Ensure that you are aware of guidelines or obligations defined by your organization that may mandate or emphasize specific focus.
+   * <strong>Evaluate governance requirements</strong> - Ensure awareness of guidelines or obligations defined by organization that may mandate or emphasize specific focus.
 Evaluate internal factors, such as organization policy, standards, and requirements.
 Validate that you have mechanisms to identify changes to governance.
 If no governance requirements are identified, ensure that you have applied due diligence to this determination.

    * <strong>Evaluate compliance requirements</strong> - Evaluate external factors, such as regulatory compliance requirements and industry standards, to ensure that you are aware of guidelines or obligations that may mandate or emphasize specific focus.
 If no compliance requirements are identified, ensure that you apply due diligence to this determination.

    * <strong>Evaluate threat landscape</strong> - Evaluate threats to the business (for example, competition, business risk and liabilities, operational risks, and information security threats) and maintain current information in a risk registry.
 Include the impact of risks when determining where to focus efforts.

    * <strong>Evaluate tradeoffs</strong> - Evaluate the impact of tradeoffs between competing interests or alternative approaches, to help make informed decisions when determining where to focus efforts or choosing a course of action.
-For example, accelerating speed to market for new features may be emphasized over cost optimization, or you may choose a relational database for non-relational data to simplify the effort to migrate a system, rather than migrating to a database optimized for your data type and updating your application.
+For example, accelerating speed to market for new features may be emphasized over cost optimization, or you may choose a relational database for non-relational data to simplify the effort to migrate a system, rather than migrating to a database optimized by data type and updating application.

    * <strong>Manage benefits and risks</strong> - Manage benefits and risks to make informed decisions when determining where to focus efforts.
 For example, it may be beneficial to deploy a workload with unresolved issues so that significant new features can be made available to customers.
 It may be possible to mitigate associated risks, or it may become unacceptable to allow a risk to remain, in which case you will take action to address the risk.

-2. How do you structure your organization to support your business outcomes?
+2. How do you structure the organization to support business outcomes?

    The "Operating Model"